koordinator-sh/website/blog/2022-05-31-release/index.md

     }
 ```

-In addition, in order to enable this feature, in addition to updating the configuration file and updating the kernel, you also need to install the new component `koord-runtime-proxy` of koordinator.
+To enable this feature, you need to update the kernel and configuration file, then install the new component `koord-runtime-proxy` of koordinator.

-## KoordRuntimeProxy
+## koord-runtime-proxy (experimental)

-KoordRuntimeProxy acts as a proxy between kubelet and containerd(dockerd under dockershim scenario), which is designed to intercept CRI request, and apply some resource management policies, such as setting different cgroup parameters by pod priorities under hybrid workload orchestration scenario, applying new isolation policies for latest Linux kernel, CPU architecture, and etc.
+`koord-runtime-proxy` acts as a proxy between kubelet and containerd(dockerd under dockershim scenario), which is designed to intercept CRI request, and apply some resource management policies, such as setting different cgroup parameters by pod priorities under hybrid workload orchestration scenario, applying new isolation policies for latest Linux kernel, CPU architecture, and etc.

-There are two components involved, KoordRuntimeProxy and RuntimePlugins.
+There are two components involved, koord-runtime-proxy and RuntimePlugins.

 ![image](../../static/img/koord-runtime-proxy-architecture.svg)

-### KoordRuntimeProxy
+### koord-runtime-proxy
-KoordRuntimeProxy is in charge of intercepting request during pod's lifecycle, such as RunPodSandbox, CreateContainer etc., and then calling RuntimePlugins to do resource isolation policies before transferring request to backend containerd(dockerd) and after transferring response to kubelet.
-KoordRuntimeProxy provides an isolation-policy-execution framework which allows customized plugins registered to do specified isolation policies, these plugins are called RuntimePlugins.
-KoordRuntimeProxy itself does NOT do any isolation policies.
+koord-runtime-proxy is in charge of intercepting request during pod's lifecycle, such as RunPodSandbox, CreateContainer etc., and then calling RuntimePlugins to do resource isolation policies before transferring request to backend containerd(dockerd) and after transferring response to kubelet. koord-runtime-proxy provides an isolation-policy-execution framework which allows customized plugins registered to do specified isolation policies, these plugins are called RuntimePlugins. koord-runtime-proxy itself does NOT do any isolation policies.

 ### RuntimePlugins
-RuntimePlugins register events(RunPodSandbox etc.) to KoordRuntimeProxy and would receive notifications when events happen.
-RuntimePlugins should complete resource isolation policies basing on the notification message, and then response KoordRuntimeProxy, KoordRuntimeProxy would decide to transfer request to backend containerd or discard request according to plugins' response.
+RuntimePlugins register events(RunPodSandbox etc.) to koord-runtime-proxy and would receive notifications when events happen.
+RuntimePlugins should complete resource isolation policies basing on the notification message, and then response koord-runtime-proxy, koord-runtime-proxy would decide to transfer request to backend containerd or discard request according to plugins' response.

-If no RuntimePlugins registered, KoordRuntimeProxy would become a transparent proxy between kubelet and containerd.
+If no RuntimePlugins registered, koord-runtime-proxy would become a transparent proxy between kubelet and containerd.

 For more details, please refer to the [design doc](https://github.com/koordinator-sh/koordinator/blob/main/docs/design-archive/runtime-manager-design-doc.md).

 ### Installation

-When installing KoordRuntimeProxy, you need to change the startup parameters of the kubelet, set the CRI parameters to point to the KoordRuntimeProxy, and configure the CRI parameters of the corresponding container runtime when installing the KoordRuntimeProxy.
+When installing koord-runtime-proxy, you need to change the startup parameters of the kubelet, set the CRI parameters to point to the koord-runtime-proxy, and configure the CRI parameters of the corresponding container runtime when installing the koord-runtime-proxy.

+koord-runtime-proxy is in the Alpha experimental version stage.
+Currently, it provides a minimum set of extension points.
+At the same time, there may be some bugs.
+You are welcome to try it and give feedback.

-For detailed installation process, please refer to the [documentation](https://github.com/koordinator-sh/koordinator/blob/main/docs/design-archive/koord-runtime-proxy-design-doc.md#installation).
+For detailed installation process, please refer to the [manual](/docs/installation#install-koord-runtime-proxy-experimental).

 ## Load-Aware Scheduling